maxschalz/flexicamore/README.md

 ## How to use Flexicamore
 ### Hands on: example input file
-An input file and the corresponding output using both `FlexibleSource` and `FlexibleEnrichment` facilities can be found in the `input` directory.
+An input file and the corresponding output using all `flexicamore` archetypes can be found in the `input` directory.
 The input file has been tested successfully on Fedora35 using the following
 versions:
 ```